 How do counterfeit products affect businesses and consumers?

 The creation and sale of counterfeit products can affect a business in many ways – not only do counterfeit products result in an initial loss in sales, but if a product is substandard, it may harm the reputation of the legitimate brand, and damage relationships with business partners.
-Counterfeiters also leave legitimate businesses to deal with the fallout from counterfeits, and ultimately force brands to spend valuable resources fighting the issue.
+Counterfeiters also leave legitimate businesses to deal with the fallout from counterfeits, and ultimately force brands to spend time and money fighting the issue.

 How to deal with counterfeit products